Pokute/TopGeorgist/Goals.md

 Goals define what we want the end-state to be.
 More commonly in inventory change goals.

+* Q: How do goals know when work completes?

 ## Contracts

 When work requirements are asymmetric.
 For example, hairdressing contract specifies that hairdresser does the work, not the client.